 - 7 day loans for CBB periodicals, multimedia, maps, and videos

-If materials are not available locally, use the sidebar links on our catalog to request them from MaineCat, NExpress or Connect NY.
-These are library consortia which give us access to books from Maine and regional colleges like Middlebury, Wellesley, Williams, Hamilton, Bard, and Vassar.
-Regional materials can be borrowed for 28 days; see our borrowing guidelines for more details.
+If materials are not available locally, use the sidebar links on our catalog to request them from MaineCat, which give us access to books from other Maine libraries.
+See our borrowing guidelines for more details.

 WorldCat is an international catalog of books at libraries across US public and academic institutions, as well as public and academic universities worldwide.
 If you can’t find things locally or regionally, you may well be able to find a book’s record in WorldCat.